arab07/instaflow/README.md

 ![Facebook-Image](https://github.com/RozhakXD/Premium/blob/main/Data/Images/Prem.png)

-This script does not require updates because it is equipped with extraordinary features so that it can be kept up to date at all times.
-You don't need to worry if it doesn't work because it will be fine as time goes by.
+This script will not require updates because it is automatically updated at all times.
+You don't need to worry if there are problems because it will adjust every time.

 ##

 ### What Features Does It Have?

+- This script has a feature to generate user-agents randomly and always up to date.
 - Having form data in the request will prevent spam from being detected by Instagram.
 - This script was 100% created using the latest version of Instagram API and can be logged in using cookies.
 - This script has a feature to get Likes, Comments and Followers for free.
 - This script has a feature to secure cracked Instagram accounts.
 - There is one feature that is quite dangerous, namely brutally reporting other people's Instagram accounts.
 - This script has a method that automatically updates every second.
-- This script has a feature to generate user-agents randomly and always up to date.

 ### Works In Terminal?
   - [Windows PowerShell](https://www.microsoft.com/store/productId/9N0DX20HK701) / Kali Linux